delfick/credo/README.rst

 Credo
 =====

-The python version of Credo
+The python version of Credulous

 Credo is a credential management program for amazon credentials written in golang.
-It can be found at https://github.com/realestate-com-au/credo
+It can be found at https://github.com/realestate-com-au/credulous

 Usage
 -----